 Densi Crete is 100% pure Colloidal Silica specifically designed for waterproofing, protecting and polishing concrete.
-It is used in both the domestic and commercial building sectors to; cure, waterproof, harden and purge oil etc from new or existing concrete while being environmentally friendly with zero VOC.
+It can be used in both the domestic and commercial building sectors to; cure, waterproof, harden and purge oil etc from new or existing concrete while being environmentally friendly with zero VOC.

 Testimonial -“Since using Densi Crete, I’ve never had a failure or moisture related issue.
 I use it on every installation as a moisture barrier or as an additional safeguard under all coatings and membranes.”
 Paul Cain

 Densi Crete is a one coat application that deeply penetrates into the matrix of the concrete (up to 100 mm and beyond) providing permanent waterproofing and protection for the treated concrete.
-Densi Crete can be applied to either the positive or negative side of concrete structures and can withstand a minimum of 35mtr of hydro-static pressure.
+Applied to either the positive or negative side of concrete structures and can withstand a minimum of 35mtr of hydro-static pressure.
 Treated areas can be worked over within 1 hour of installation without compromise to the product thus allowing minimal site disruption.

 - Permanently waterproofs new or old concrete concrete